Disclosure: We may earn a commission from links on this page. Learn more.

 Situations Where Proton May Not Be Ideal

 Proton may not be ideal for users who need the absolute lowest price or require advanced features offered by mainstream services.
-If you don’t need end-to-end encryption and prefer a free service, Proton’s limitations might be frustrating.
+If you do not need end-to-end encryption and prefer a free service, Proton’s limits might feel frustrating.

 Alternatives to Consider